Wednesday, November 28, 2007

 I was lucky in leaving; her friends were still out.

 I felt emptied of madness, I felt content, and wide awake.
-I really had no idea why this woman was allowing me to make love to her.
+I had no idea why this woman was allowing me to make love to her.
 It didn’t seem to me that I was any bargain.

 I hesitated.

-He wasn’t really my problem, just some random lonely drunken queer fellow, but, don’t ask me why, I felt sorry for him.
+He wasn’t my problem, just some random lonely drunken queer fellow, but, don’t ask me why, I felt sorry for him.

 I thought I’d just walk down to the VFW anyway.
 If he was still there maybe I could get him to go back to the Chalfonte before he got in trouble.
 If he wasn’t there I’d have a quiet beer and then go home and try to read some more of The Waste Land till I got sleepy, which, if that poem continued as it had been, would be after three or four lines.